Wei-RongRong2/OpenFoodFactClustering/README.md

 ## Results

-The clustering analysis identified distinct clusters within the dataset, providing insights into dietary trends and nutritional patterns.
-Below are the key findings:
+The clustering analysis aimed to uncover distinct patterns within the dataset, though some challenges were encountered due to the complexity of the data.
+Here are the key findings:

-- **K-Means:** Four distinct clusters were identified, showing robustness in initial settings.
+- **K-Means:** Four clusters were identified, but there was notable overlap, which may indicate the inherent complexity of the data.
-- **Fuzzy C-Means:** Improved cluster coherence and separation post-tuning.
+- **Fuzzy C-Means:** Clustering coherence and separation improved after tuning, yet some overlap persisted.
-- **DBSCAN:** Significant improvement in cluster definition after tuning.
+- **DBSCAN:** Tuning led to better-defined clusters, although overlap remained a challenge.

+These results suggest that while clustering algorithms provided some insights, the complexity of the data presented difficulties in achieving clear, non-overlapping clusters.
+Further refinement or alternative approaches may be needed to enhance cluster distinctiveness.

 For a more detailed explanation of these steps and results, refer to the full report: [Report - Clustering Food Products based on Nutritional Attributes.pdf](./Report%20-%20Clustering%20Food%20Products%20based%20on%20Nutritional%20Attributes.pdf).